MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/inventory/turboloading.md

 PlayFabSettings.staticSettings.CompressResponses = true;
 ```

-You can set compression (and automatic decompression) only for your Economy API instance, as follows:
+Or you can set compression only for your Economy API instance, as follows:

 ```csharp
 var economyApi = new PlayFabEconomyInstanceAPI(new PlayFabApiSettings { CompressResponses = true }, authContext);
 ```

+### Using TurboLoading with  PlayFabCSDK
-Or you can enable compression (and automatic decompression) for all API reponses using the Cross-Platform PlayFab C SDK using PFHttpSettings as follows:
+You can enable compression for all API responses using the Cross-Platform PlayFabCSDK with PFHttpSettings as follows:
 ```C++
 // Initialize PFHttpSettings struct
 PFHttpSettings* httpSettings = new PFHttpSettings;